crokobit/hugo_blog/content/PL_note.md

 For elixir, both are short-circuit operators.
 They only execute the right side if the left side is not enough to determine the result.

+#h/k
+1. max value of +-*/ tree
+2. sum of link structure